RegioHelden/github-reusable-workflows/README.md

 Once the tag is pushed, we will

 * Build Python packages (with wheel and source tarball) using `uv build`
-* Publish the package to PyPI
 * Sign the package files and publish a new release on GitHub
+* Publishing to PyPI must be part of the local repo for now as trusted publishing does not work with resuable workflows

 #### Parameters